tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 Static Files in /public_html
 ============================

-The webapi server will take any request for a URL that starts with /static and serve it from a configurable directory which defaults to
+The web-API server will take any request for a URL that starts with /static and serve it from a configurable directory which defaults to
 $BASEDIR/public_html .
 This is configured by setting the "[node]web.static"
 value in $BASEDIR/tahoe.cfg .
 If this is left at the default value of